MongoDB schema design

 2. Design collections

-If you prefer modal dialogs, double click an item on diagram or open popup and choose Edit:
+If you prefer modal dialogs, double click an item on the diagram or open popup and choose Edit:

-In section Details collection settings can be specified.
-For example: caped collection, validation level etc.
+In section Details, collection settings can be specified.
+For example caped collection, validation level, etc.

-In section Fields you can add new fields to collections to your MongoDB schema design.
+In section Fields, you can add new fields to collections to your MongoDB schema design.
 Specify new field name, datatype and click Add.

 The following abbreviations are used on the form:

 ARR - indicates Array.

 NN - represents the required field (not null)

 Note: Both the settings are also displayed in the graphical representatives in your diagrams.

 To access areas where MongoDB field specifics can be modified, click the arrow icon left to the field name.
 The additional area expands and you can specify validation settings, description and sample data.